EIGHT WAYS I WOULD REDEEM CHASE ULTIMATE REWARDS® POINTS

 Despite all the hype around the Chase Sapphire card, it is not the only card that earns Ultimate Rewards points.
 That’s good for us, because it means we have many options to earn a ton of Chase points.

 Chase Sapphire Preferred® Card - Depending on your travel style and needs, this is the first card I recommend to all beginners.
-It has a generous sign up bonus, multiple travel transfer partners like Southwest, British Airways, United and Hyatt.
+It has a generous welcome bonus, multiple travel transfer partners like Southwest, British Airways, United and Hyatt.
 This should be one of the first five cards you get.

-Chase Sapphire Reserve® - If you value premium perks like airport lounge access, I would recommend this card over the Sapphire Preferred above.
+Chase Sapphire Reserve® - If you value premium perks like airport lounge access, I recommend this card over the Sapphire Preferred above.
 Because this is a premium card that comes with perks like Priority Pass Membership (which means access to over 1,400 airport lounges around the world) the annual fee is $550.
-To help offset the annual fee, you get a $300 statement credit for any travel purchased through the portal (I would use it to book a hotel or rental car) plus a $100 statement credit for purchasing TSA PreCheck/Global Entry (for anyone) which brings the annual fee $150.

 Please note: You can only hold one Sapphire card at a time

-Chase Freedom Flex℠ - Offers $200 cash back (or 20,000 Ultimate Rewards points) after you spend $500 in the first three months.
+Chase Freedom Flex℠ - Offers $150 cash back (or 15,000 Ultimate Rewards points) after you spend $500 in the first three months.
 This card earns 5x points on rotating categories (ranging from Walmart, Target and Amazon) and 3x points on dining and drugstore purchases.
 With no annual fee, this is the Chase Trifecta workhorse and the card I earn most of my Chase points with.
 And, good news, it has no annual fee!

 CHASE TRAVEL TRANSFER PARTNERS